joshspicer/joshspicer-com-new/_posts/2018-06-28-root-pixel-1-verizon.md

 <h2>Prep TWRP</h2>

 First off, make sure to set a PIN number in the OS before continuing.
-You need a PIN so twrp can decrypt the file system when you enter that PIN.
+You need a PIN so TWRP can decrypt and access the file system later.
 <br><br>
 I had no idea what TWRP was before this guide, but apparently it's a custom recovery tool used for installing custom software on your device.
 The way we install TWRP is by first loading a temporary TWRP state onto the device, and then in that state overwriting our recovery partition with a full TWRP install.
 <br><br>
-Install the twrp .img from above, move it to your `platform-tools` folder and rename it to `twrp.img`.
+Install the .img file from above, move it to your `platform-tools` folder and rename it to `twrp.img`.

 `mv ~/Downloads/twrp-3.2.1-2-sailfish.img ~/Android/Sdk/platform-tools/twrp.img`